Learning When to Jump for Off-road Navigation: Experiments

 \subsubsection{Configurations}

 The neural network is a lightweight U-Net with four encoder-decoder stages and channel widths of $[16, 32, 64, 128]$.
 Its input is a LiDAR-based height map generated on a $0.1 \mathrm{m} \times 0.1\,\mathrm{m}$ grid within a $40\,\mathrm{m}$ sensing range.
 This range balances perceptual coverage with the foresight required for high-speed traversal.
-The model is trained in simulation using Adam \cite{kingma2017} and fine-tuned on real-world data with a reduced learning rate.
+The model is trained in simulation using Adam \cite{kingma2015adam} and fine-tuned on real-world data with a reduced learning rate.
+To avoid significant hardware damage, real data is collected in a conservative velocity range of $0.5$ to $6.5\text{ m/s}$.
 The MPPI is implemented within the MPPI-Generic \cite{vlahov2024mppi} framework, a C++/CUDA header-only library for conducting stochastic optimal control.
 We implement the dynamics model and our traversability cost function that conditions the terrain cost on the sampled motion.